rguatteri/python_for_healthcare/04_public_health_facilities_geospatial_analysis/README.md

 ## Analysis and Tools

-- Loaded and inspected geographic facility data with **pandas**.
+The analysis focuses on visualizing the geospatial location of public health facilities by creating different types of interactive maps.
+To this purpose, the following Python tools are used:
+- **pandas**: to load and prepare data, and for general data manipulation purposes;
-- Identified the distinct categories of public health facilities included in the dataset.
+- **matplotlib**: to visualize the count of distinct categories of public health facilities, and for general visualization purposes;
-- Created interactive maps with **Folium** and plotted facility locations using markers coloured by facility type.
-- Filtered the dataset to visualise selected facility categories, such as hospitals and pharmacies.
-- Created a heat map to explore the spatial concentration of facilities.
-- Applied marker clustering to improve the readability of maps containing many facility locations.

-**Libraries:** pandas and Folium.
+- **geopandas**: to handle and visualize geospatial data;
+- **folium**: to plot facility locations and create different types of interactive maps (e.g., filtered by selected facility categories, or heatmaps to explore their spatial concentration).

+## Note

-> **Note:** This is an educational project completed as part of the *Python Data Analysis for Healthcare* course by Wuraola Oyewusi on LinkedIn Learning.
-The dataset is a demonstration dataset supplied with the course.
-The facilities and geographic locations are hypothetical and do not represent real healthcare facilities.
+This is an educational project completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
+The dataset is a demonstration dataset supplied with the course and is not real patient data.